ukwa/ukwa-pywb/README.md

 Running with Integration Tests
 ------------------------------

-See [integration-tests](integration-tests) for running a full test suite in Docker.
+See [integration-test](integration-test) for more info on running the full test suite in Docker.

+After starting the test suite, the UKWA pywb server will be running at `http://localhost:8081/`

 Running Locally
 ---------------

-The deployment can also be run locally using sample data from [integration-tests/test-data](integration-tests/test-data)
+The deployment can also be run locally using sample data from [integration-test/test-data](integration-test/test-data)

 1) Install the [UKWA fork of pywb](ukwa/pywb) and run `python setup.py install` in a Python 3 environment.